brandoryan/disk-traversal/README.md

 # disk-traversal
-This program leads a list of I/O requests from a text file and</br>
+This program leads a list of I/O requests from a text file 'requests.txt' and</br>
 calculate and display the following information: </br>

 Algorithm name / number of cylinders moved / Total Seek time / Average / Standard deviation</br>